![]() |

 Nobody wants to see the death of Britain’s only 19th century passenger vessel, but she hangs, Damoclean, over the remainder of an extensive collection of national importance.
 The clipper’s dismantlement has been sought only to protect the rest of the collection.

-There is no doubting the value of City of Adelaide as a social document, a historical artefact or the strength of her contribution to British and Australian maritime heritage, so why is there no money to save an eminently valuable vessel?
+There is no doubting the value of City of Adelaide as a social document, a historical artefact or the strength of her contribution to British maritime heritage, so why is there no money to save an eminently valuable vessel?

 Being the oldest composite clipper ship in the world does not make City of Adelaide the only such vessel.
 She has a younger ‘sister’ who just happens to go by the name of Cutty Sark.

 Assistance provided by national bodies is bound in red tape, with public money percolated endlessly through committees, application forms and stiff competition.
 The Cutty Sark may be fortunate in her popularity and the professionalism of her Trust, but she is not spoilt simply by dint of location.
-There is no limited ‘pot’ for maritime heritage, hogged by the tea clipper.
-The HLF have invested nearly£100million in almost eighty historic ships throughout Britain; though City of Adelaide has yet to benefit from the Fund.